Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Testimonials and Real Cases: Pioneering DPP Companies

-The Digital Product Passport (DPP) is no longer just a regulatory proposal: it's a reality in the making.
-Several European and global companies are participating in pilot projects or actual implementations, anticipating legal requirements and leveraging strategic advantages.
+The Digital Product Passport (DPP) is no longer just a regulatory proposal: it's a reality under construction.
+Various European and global companies are participating in pilot projects or real-world implementations, anticipating legal requirements and leveraging strategic advantages.

 Led by: European Commission consortium of companies and institutes